SysKitTeam/docs-point/releases/cloud/point-2025-03-18-release-note.md

 * **Fixed an issue** that caused archived workspaces to be shown as active.

 * **Fixed an issue** that caused the following errors:
-  * When syncing Power Platform apps: `[{"severityLevel":"Error","outerId":"0","message":"Error reading string.
+  * When syncing Power Platform apps: `Error reading string.
 Unexpected token: StartObject.`
-  * When storing Power Platform App Flow usage: `[{"severityLevel":"Error","outerId":"0","message":"Violation of PRIMARY KEY constraint 'PK_PowerAppFlowUsages'.
+  * When storing Power Platform App Flow usage: `Violation of PRIMARY KEY constraint 'PK_PowerAppFlowUsages'.
 Cannot insert duplicate key in object 'PowerPlatform.PowerAppFlowUsages'.`

 * **Various improvements, including UX and UI fixes, are available.**